aws-samples/sqlservertools/RDSDiscovery/readme.md

   "In" Directory will have 3 files "Serverstemplate" , AWSInstances.xlsx  and LimitationQueries.sql.

-   using the Server Template as a guide create a list of all our servers , you can use IP  or ServerName and if your port is not Default port enter the port as well  i.e. servername,1435 or xxx.xxx.xxx.xxx,1435.
-Save the file in the "In" directory. once the server list has been created, you should be ready to run the tool .
+   using the Server Template as a guide create a list of all your servers , you can use IP  or ServerName and if your port is not Default port enter the port as well  i.e. servername,1435 or xxx.xxx.xxx.xxx,1435.
+Save the file in the "In" directory. once the server list has been created, you should be ready to run the tool.
-   LimitationQueries.sql is the Sql that is used in the Tool , you can take this SQl and run it locally on your server to get a feel of the script.
+   LimitationQueries.sql is the Sql that is used in the Tool, you can take this SQl and run it locally on your server to get a feel of the script.

  ## Prerequisites
-  The Script will only works on windows with PowerShell Script and Excel Sheet .
+  The Script will only work on windows with PowerShell Script and Excel Sheet.
 The Excel sheet is needed for the rds recommendation.
   You can still run the Tool without excel Sheet it will just not generate the RDS instance Recommendation.
-  Sqlserver Module needed to be importnaed and installed into your powershell.
+  Sqlserver Module needed to be imported and installed into your powershell.
   TCP port has to be opened to your Sql Server(s).
   ## Execution